bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 ## Code Repository

-The complete LowkeyDB implementation, including the B+ Tree, is available with comprehensive examples and documentation.
-The codebase demonstrates real-world usage of advanced Zig features and provides a solid foundation for further database development.
+The complete LowkeyDB implementation, including the B+ Tree, lives at [github.com/bradcypert/lowkeydb](https://github.com/bradcypert/lowkeydb).
+The codebase is a snapshot of the work described here — including the current limits around recursive internal splits.